n8willis/opentype-shaping-documents/opentype-shaping-oriya.md

 > follow.
 Therefore, the shaping engine may choose to ignore them
 > during syllable identification; they are listed here for completeness.

-These idenfication classes form the bases of the following regular expression elements:
+These identification classes form the bases of the following regular expression elements:

 ```markdown